Nik4Furi/bluejay_delivery/README.md

   cd bluejay_delivery_asses
 ```

-And start ot read the file, will help to perform operations on data-sets
+And start to read the file, will help to perform operations on data sets

 <a href="#bluejay_delivery_asses">Go Home </a>

-## <h2 id="features">Features </h2>
+## <h2 id="feat">Features </h2>

-- Perform query on the data-set, get the related o/p
+- Perform queries on the data set, get the related o/p

 <a href="#bluejay_delivery_asses">Go Home </a>